iamdcj/es-whatever/src/functions/arrow-functions/README.md

 Arrows functions are a syntatical succint variant of regular functions in JavaScript.

-They do not behave exactly as per regular functions, but do provide a faster method of declaring resuable chunks of executional code.
+They do not behave exactly as per a regular functions, but do provide a faster method of declaring resuable chunks of executional code.

 ## Syntax